Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1981, Switzerland, "Independent"

-After a few weeks of hard thinking, and noting that I had an impressive stock of components at home (because I was paying them out of my own pocket to do extensive tests quietly), I made a decision that would lean to everything else: I became an independent reseller!
+After a few weeks of hard thinking, and noting that I had an impressive stock of components at home (because I was paying for them from my own pocket to do extensive tests quietly), I made a decision that would lead to everything else: I became an independent reseller!

-I start with the brands that I had approved (from memory: AKG, Electro-companiet, ESS, Goldring, JMR, Linn, MacIntosh, NAD, Naim, Nakamichi, Rega, SME, Thorens, Vecteur... and others).
-The success comes instantly!
+I started with the brands that I had approved (from memory: AKG, Electro-companiet, ESS, Goldring, JMR, Linn, McIntosh, NAD, Naim, Nakamichi, Rega, SME, Thorens, Vecteur, and others).
+Success came instantly!

-I add Vecteur, then - because the distributor, Philippe, refused to "take the risk" -, I become the exclusive reseller in Switzerland for the Vecteur turntable, this lead me to meet Maurice Yetta's Vecteur Group.
-First unipivot arm.
+I added Vecteur, and then — because the distributor, Philippe, refused to "take the risk” — I became the exclusive Swiss reseller for the Vecteur turntable.
+This led me to encounter Maurice Yetta's Vecteur Group.
+Also, my first unipivot arm.

-Sale of Famco electronics (Nuance preamp and Plénitude amp, based on a licence granted to Peter Hansko by no less than Stan Curtis of Cambridge Audio fame!); they later become Vecteur... then YBA models 3; each time I remain the reseller (then later distributor) for their new "incarnation".
+Sale of Famco electronics (Nuance preamp and Plénitude amp based on a licence granted to Peter Hansko by no less than Stan Curtis of Cambridge Audio fame).
+They later become Vecteur.
+Then the YBA model 3.
+Each time I remained the reseller (and later distributor) for their new "incarnation."
+Moving from Lausanne to a centuries-old farm, at last I had first-class acoustics :).

-Purchase of a second pair of ESS Transar 1 (to compare the modifications), first significant improvements of the tweeter (felt, damping, rewiring...), which later earned me a meeting with Oskar Heil, inventor of the AMT at a trade show; he then suggested that I join him at his laboratory in California; unfortunately, I did not have time to do so before his passing in 1994.
+I bought a second pair of ESS Transar 1 (to compare the modifications).
+These were the first significant improvements to the tweeter (felt, damping, rewiring…).
+This later led to a meeting with Oskar Heil, inventor of the AMT, at a trade show.
+He suggested that I join him at his laboratory in California.
+Unfortunately, I did not have time to do so before his passing in 1994.

-Then, by joining the "Vecteur group" and their listening in Paris, discovery of the first spikes (well, first... nails... and yes, we were the pioneers of the use of spikes in Hi-Fi), first cones (I still have my original box of Vecteur cones), first Vecteur coaxial audio cables... great times!
+I joined the "Vecteur group" with their listening facility in Paris.
+This was marked by the discovery of the first spikes (well, first... nails... and yes, we were the pioneers of the use of spikes in Hi-Fi), the first cones (I still have my original box of Vecteur cones), the first Vecteur coaxial audio cables... great times!

-Acquisition by Philippe of the binaural archives of André Charlin; production by him of the first six LPs, played on my Vecteur turntable (with the Vecteur-Lurné arm), transferred to Nagra T at 76 cm/s, purged of the clicks by him (before digital... he had to do up to 400 "cuts" per reel!), edited.
-"Le boeuf sur le toit" by Darius Milhaud and "Les Vêpres monastiques russes" are still interesting musically... in addition to the superb binaural experience.
-It's hard for me to listen to the LPs of the time or the CDs produced afterwards without feeling a hint of nostalgia...
+Acquisition by Philippe of the binaural archives of André Charlin; production by him of the first six LPs, which were played on my Vecteur turntable (with the Vecteur-Lurné arm), transferred to Nagra T at 76 cm/s, purged of clicks by him (before digital — he had to do up to 400 "cuts" per reel) and edited.
+"Le bœuf sur le toit" by Darius Milhaud and "Les Vêpres monastiques russes" are still interesting musically, in addition to the superb binaural experience.
+It's hard for me to listen to LPs of the time, or CDs produced afterwards, without feeling a hint of nostalgia.

 Creek 5050